IBM/PEMStandard-BDAwithB2Bi/docs/index.md

 - IBM Sales:

-    * Complete XXXXXXX of this demonstration guide
+    * Complete Use Cases XXXXXXX of this demonstration guide
     * Record and submit a Stand and Deliver demonstration to be evaluated by management (details in the Your Learning plan)

 - IBM Technical Sales: